jstrausd/homebridge-simple-wled/README.md

     ]
 ```

+If you want to disable the Effect-Switch to just use the normal "LightBulb" function.
+You can just remove the "effects" option in the config.json.

 ## 💡💡💡 Adding multiple WLED-hosts to a single accessory
 If you want to control multiple WLED-hosts with a single accessory, you have to set the "host" option to a list/array as below:
 Note: The first WLED-host will act like a main-WLED, so for example, you change the color of the first WLED (10.0.0.52) via the WEB-Panel of the WLED it also changes for the following WLEDS (10.0.0.53, 10.0.0.54,...).